George Abaunza, PhD

 I was born in Managua, Nicaragua, and lived there until the earthquake of December 23, 1972.
 This chance occurrence changed my life forever.
 Within a week my parents decided to move their eight children (seven boys and one girl) to Miami, Florida, where I spent my formative years through college.
 I attended the University of Miami as a Biology major through the end of my sophomore year, the second semester of which I decided to take Introduction to Philosophy.
 Reading Plato, Hume, Nietzsche, and a few other great thinkers convinced me that philosophy was what I wanted to pursue.
 Before the semester was over I was officially a philosophy major, and the rest is history.

-After four years at Bergen I was hired at Felician College.
-In the Summer of 2005 I completed and successfully defended my dissertation, Making Artists Of Us All: The Evolution Of An Educational Aesthetic, thus earning my doctorate from the Department of Philosophy at Florida State University.
+After four years at Bergen I was hired at Felician University.
+In the summer of 2005 I completed and successfully defended my dissertation, Making Artists of Us All: The Evolution of An Educational Aesthetic, thus earning my doctorate from the Department of Philosophy at Florida State University.

-Places traveled include Nicaragua (obviously), Canada, Cuba, Germany, Italy, Spain, Venezuela, and I've driven through just about every US State East of Colorado.
-In the last four years I've conducted summer trips with students to Nicaragua, where we have learned about and served various organizations including: schools, clinics, orphanages, and farming cooperatives.
-The travel is now the culmination of a spring semester course on the history and effects of capitalism.
-In addtion, I am faculty moderator for Veritas (Philosophy Club) and the Environmental and Social Issues (EaSI) Club.
-I am also Board Member of the Felician College Ethics Institute (http://felicianethics.wordpress.com/), which sponsors annual events, including our Ethics Conference.
+In 2009 I began conducting summer trips with students to Nicaragua, where we have served various organizations including: schools, clinics, orphanages, and farming cooperatives.
+The travel is the culmination of a spring semester course on the history and effects of capitalism.
+I am also a Governing Board Member of the Felician University Institute for Ethics and Public Affairs, which sponsors annual events, including our Ethics Conference.
 And, since 2017, I serve on the Board of Trustees at Immaculate Conception High School.

-My areas of specialization are Philosophy of Education and Social-Political Philosophy, but I also enjoy teaching Philosophy of Art, Philosophy & Literature, Existentialism, and the various History of Philosophy courses.
+My areas of specialization are Philosophy of Education and Social-Political Philosophy, but I also enjoy teaching Ethics, Existentialism, Philosophy of Art, Philosophy & Literature, Social Theory, and the various History of Philosophy courses.

 PHIL-101: Introduction to Philosophy